-Microsoft provides several version of Visual Basic, namely the Learning Edition, the Professional Edition and the Enterprice Edition.
-The Learning Edition provides fundemental programming capabilities than the Learning Edition and is the choice of many programmers to write Visual Basic applications.
-The Enterprice Edition is used for developing large-scale computing systems that meet the needs of substandial organizations.
+Microsoft provides several version of Visual Basic, namely the 1 arning Edition, the Professional Edition and the Enterprice Edition.
+The Learning Edition provides fundemantal programming capabilities than the Learning Edition and is the choice of many programmers to write Visual Basic applications.
+The E1 erprice Edition is used for developing large-scale computing systems that meet the 1 eds of substandial organizations.

 Visual Basic is an interpreted language.
-However, the professional and Enterprice Edition allows Visual Basic code to be compiled to native code.
+However, the professio al and Enterprice Edition allows Visual Basic code to be compiled to native code.

-Visual Basic evolved from BASIC(Beginner's All purpose Symbolic Instruction Code).
-Basic was developed in the mid 1960's by Professors John Kemeny and Thomas Kurtz of Darthmouth College as a language for writing simple programs.
-BASIC's primary purpose was to help people learn how to program.
+Visual Basic evolved from BASIC(Beginner's All purpose S nbolic Instruction Code).
+Basic was developed in the mid 1960's by Professor John Kemeny and Thomas Kurtz of Darthmouth College as a language for writing simple programs.
+BASIC's primary purpose was to help people learn how to program

-The widespread use of BASIC with various types of computers (sometimes called hardware platforms) led to many enhancements to the language.
-With the development of the Microsoft windows graphical user interface (GUI) in the late
+The widespread use of BASIC with various types of computers (so etimes called hardware platforms) led to many enhancements to the language.
+Vith the development of the Microsoft windows graphical user interface (GUI) in the late

-1980s and the early 1990s, the natural evolution of BASIC was Visual Basic, which was created by Microsoft Corporation in 1991.
+1 1980s and the early 1990s, the natural evolution of BASIC was Visual Basic which was created by Microsoft Corporation in 1991.

-Until Visual Basic appeared, develoing Microsoft Windows-based applications was a diffucult and cumbersome process.
-Visual Basic greatly simplifies Windows application development.
-Since 1991 six versions have been released, with the latest-Visual Basic 6-appearing in september 1998.
+Until Visual Basic appeared, develoing Microsoft Windov -based applications was a diffucult and cumbersome process.
+Visual Basic greatly si plifies Windows application development.
+Since 1991 six versions have been releas 1, with the latest-Visual Basic 6-appearing in september 1998.

-After a brief explanation about the Visual Basic 6.0 and the developing layers, I hope that you will find the necessary information that you need all about the Visual Basic even if you are a text based programmer.
+After a brief explanation about the Visual Basic 6.0 and the developing layers, I hope that you will find the necessary information that you need a about the Visual Basic even if you are a text based programmer.